 • results (array of objects) — One result per input item, in the order requested:

-• generated (string, length: 1 to 4096 nucleotides) — Generated DNA sequence at single-nucleotide resolution.
+• generated (string, length: 1 to 4096 characters) — Generated DNA sequence consisting of unambiguous nucleotide characters

 Example response: